Average PRK Eye Surgery costs are € 1,100, based on PRK Eye Surgery prices from 15 clinics.

 PRK eye surgery has several risks and complications that include:

 ● Reduced vision in low light● A permanent increase in sensitivity to light

 ● Revision surgery

-PRK eye surgery reviews set the average success rate between 80 to 98% - it depends on the condition the patient suffers from.
+PRK eye surgery has a success rate between 80 to 98% However, the success rate is depended on the condition the patient is suffering from

 Even after the photorefractive keratectomy or PRK eye surgery, it is possible for some of the patients to still rely on reading glasses.
 A month after the operation, the best possible results would be noticeable.